JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

     val readOnlyJuiceMenu = mapOf("apple" to 100, "kiwi" to 190, "orange" to 100)
     println("orange" in readOnlyJuiceMenu.keys)
     // true

+    // Alternatively, you don't need to use the keys property println("orange" in readOnlyJuiceMenu)
+    // true

     println(200 in readOnlyJuiceMenu.values)
     // false
 //sampleEnd